steffitan23/cubstart-website/static/media/spec.612a001b52651b41a65d.md

 **Grade:** 10 points

-_<b>Action Item:</b> With your project team, fill out the [Final Project Proposal on Gradescope](https://www.gradescope.com/courses/709491/assignments/4257372) that consists of the parts listed below.
+_<b>Action Item:</b> With your project team, fill out the [Final Project Checkpoint on Gradescope](https://www.gradescope.com/courses/709491/assignments/4257372) that consists of the parts listed below.
 Only one person should submit the assignment for your entire team, and then add the other teammates as collaborators._

 ### Project Proposal